-Do not overlook calendar pages.
+Do not overlook calendar pictures.
 I’ve had GREAT success using these in my writing workshops.

 Not too long ago, in a descriptive writing camp, we were writing 5 minute lists to go along with our calendar pages.
 A 9 year old boy looked at a few of the calendar pages and smirked, “I don’t like any of these pictures.”
 I immediately responded, “Did you see the race cars?”

 Those excited him!
 He ended up writing lists for his race car calendar page and a scenic one.
-AND he eagerly raised his hand to have a turn in reading his lists.
+Moreover, he eagerly raised his hand to have a turn in reading his lists.

 He’s the only student I’ve ever had show any resistance towards calendar pages.
 And even he made a quick turn around.
 The kids truly love them!